webqit/quantum-js/README.md

 > Available from v4.3.

-Here you prepend your function with the `quantum` flag, just in how you use the `async` function flag:
+Here you prepend your function with the `quantum` keyword, just in how you use the `async` keyword:

 ```js
 // Quantum function declaration